velnias75/NetMauMau-Qt-Client/README.md

-It depends on the NetMauMau sources, which can be found at [https://github.com/velnias75/NetMauMau](https://github.com/velnias75/NetMauMau) and need to be checked out at the same directory level.
+It depends on the NetMauMau sources, which can be found at [https://github.com/velnias75/NetMauMau](https://github.com/velnias75/NetMauMau)

-To build, invoke `qmake && make all`
+To build and install with *previously installed NetMauMau*, invoke `qmake CONFIG+=release && make && sudo make install`

 Requirements
 ------------